 How do I know if I'm making real progress or just consuming content?

-Real progress produces evidence.
-Ask: What's measurably different from 30 days ago?
-Changed behaviors?
-Changed results?
-Different conversations?
-Different emotional baseline?
 If you're reading constantly but life unchanged, you're in consumption mode.
 Antidote: take one action per piece of content consumed.
 Learning without application is entertainment.

 Your Next Immediate Move

-Set a phone reminder for tomorrow morning:
+Set a phone reminder for tomorrow morning with this text:

 That's it.
 One reminder.
 One small action tomorrow.
 One step toward the version of you who doesn't feel perpetually overwhelmed.